UBS Group Analysts Give Deutsche Lufthansa (ETR:LHA) a €18.00 Price Target

-UBS Group set a €18.00 ($20.93) target price on Deutsche Lufthansa (ETR:LHA) in a report published on Tuesday, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the stock.
+UBS Group set a €18.00 ($20.93) price objective on Deutsche Lufthansa (ETR:LHA) in a research report sent to investors on Monday morning, Borsen Zeitung reports.
+The firm currently has a buy rating on the stock.

 Deutsche Lufthansa AG operates as an aviation company in Germany and internationally.
 The company operates through Network Airlines, Eurowings, and Aviation Services.
 The Network Airlines segment offers passenger services through a route network of 287 destinations in 86 countries.
 The Eurowings segment provides passenger services through a route network of 197 destinations in 62 countries.